-- Where: Lincoln Road and Nevada Street - Why: Many residential streets north of Lincoln lack sidewalks but connect to destinations including schools and parks.
-Vehicle speeds on Nevada Street are often very high.
-This area includes a Neighborhood Center.
-A pedestrian fatality took place at the intersection of Magnesium and Nevada to the north.
-Sidewalk exists on the west side of Nevada.
-Sidewalk on the east side of Nevada will be constructed as this area develops in the future. - South Perry - Where: In the neighborhood of South Perry Street and 9th Avenue - Why: The South Perry Neighborhood Center is an area with higher pedestrian demand scores, an elementary school, higher density housing, a city park, and social services.
+- Where: In the neighborhood of South Perry Street and 9th Avenue. - Why: The South Perry Neighborhood Center is an area with higher pedestrian demand scores, an elementary school, higher density housing, a city park, and social services.
 Perry Street is a minor arterial that connects to the vicinity of the University District to the north and Southeast Boulevard to the south.
 The heart of the Perry District is an active business center.
-There have been recent improvements to the pedestrian environment in this area with improved sidewalks, street trees and other features. - Lower South Hill/Sacred Heart Medical Center - Where: The lower South Hill area generally extending from Maple Street to Cowley Street - Why: This area has some of the highest employment and population density in the city.
+There have been recent improvements to the pedestrian environment in this area with improved sidewalks, street trees and other features. - Lower South Hill/Sacred Heart Medical Center - Where: The lower South Hill area generally extending from Maple Street to Cowley Street. - Why: This area has some of the highest employment and population density in the city.
 Sacred Heart Medical Center is a major employer and there are significant office uses in this area.
 Higher density residential housing is located throughout this area of the South Hill.
 Lewis and Clark High School generates a large amount of pedestrian activity.
 Other generators of pedestrian demand include city parks and social services in nearby downtown Spokane.